What is a Spermatocele?

 A physical exam is required to diagnose a spermatocele.
 A spermatocele is not usually painful but you may experience some discomfort when the doctor examines the area.

 Additionally, the following diagnostic tests may also be performed:

-- Transillumination Test – This procedure is performed in a dark room, with a bright light shined through the scrotum to see the structures inside.
+- Transillumination Test – Transillumination is a procedure that’s performed in a dark room using a bright light to shine through the scrotum to see the structures inside.
 A spermatocele will show up as a fluid-filled mass and not solid.

 - Ultrasound – When a transillumination test does not clearly reveal a cyst, an ultrasound can be used to help determine the cause.
 An ultrasound uses high-frequency sound waves to generate internal images of the body.
 It can be used to rule out tumors or other causes for swelling of the scrotum.